 Several rewards credit cards have added statement credits or discounts on food delivery so that cardholders can continue enjoying dishes from their favorite restaurants at home.

 American Express® Gold Card: Enroll your account to earn up to a total of $10 in statement credits monthly when you use this card to pay with Grubhub, Seamless, The Cheesecake Factory, Ruth's Chris Steak House, Boxed and participating Shake Shack locations up to $120 annually.
 This card also earns 4 points per dollar on restaurants worldwide including takeout and delivery, and 4 points per dollar on up to $25,000 per calendar year in purchases at U.S. supermarkets (you'll earn 1 point per dollar after the spending limit is reached), among other benefits.
+Before you apply, understand that the American Express® Gold Card is unlike a traditional credit card in it that may only allow you to carry certain charges from month to month.
 Its annual fee is $250.

 Chase Sapphire Reserve®: Cardholders can register for a complimentary DoorDash DashPass membership for a minimum of one year (when the subscription is activated by December 31, 2021), valued at over $100.
 Cardholders can also earn up to $60 in statement credits for DoorDash purchases in 2020 and another $60 in 2021.
 This card earns 3 points per dollar on travel and dining and offers a $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.
 Due to pandemic-related travel restrictions, Chase is giving cardholders more flexibility when it comes to earning the $300 travel credit; the credit will also cover spending at gas stations and on groceries through the end of 2020.
 The card's annual fee is $550.